When and What to Ask: AskBench and Rubric-Guided RLVR for LLM Clarification

 \subsection{Strict-mode (Hard) Evaluation}

-Table~\ref{tab:hard-askmind-results} reports results under the strict two-turn protocol that enforces a clarification-only first turn and a unique final answer on the second.
+The Hard protocol is an intentionally strict stress test under a tight interaction budget (one clarification opportunity before a required final answer), relevant when user patience or cost is limited; it is not intended to model natural conversational norms.
+Table~\ref{tab:hard-askmind-results} reports results under this strict two-turn protocol that enforces a clarification-only first turn and a unique final answer on the second.
 Here, specialization matches the training dimension: \oursI{} performs best on AskMind (Hard), while \oursO{} performs best on AskOverconfidence (Hard).
 Notably, both policies remain competitive when evaluated cross-dimension, indicating meaningful transfer of ask/correct-then-answer behaviors.
 General-purpose LLMs often violate the protocol by producing a substantive answer in the first turn: e.g., on AskOverconfidence (Hard), Gemini answers on the first turn for 387/400 cases, yielding 0.010 accuracy despite a 0.735 coverage rate.
 These results suggest that the Hard protocol exposes a gap between checkpoint coverage and turn-level protocol discipline: general-purpose LLMs may attain substantial checkpoint coverage yet still fail when they answer in the first turn, while rubric-guided RLVR better learns to separate clarification from final answering.